jybantang/Phys215-202122-1/README.md

    Other related files must be submitted accordingly changing the portion `[Exercise/File-short-title]`.
 2. **Option 2 -- GitHub link**: Comment under "Private Comments" the link of the `.ipynb` file in your GitHub repository.
    The repository or at least the file must be public or at least accessible to the Instructor.
-   Upload a PDF version of the Jupyter notebook of the same filename base ---after having run all necessary commands--- together with the same functions files stated in Option 1.
+   Upload a PDF version of the Jupyter notebook of the same filename base ---after having run all necessary commands--- together with the same functions files stated in Option 1. **If PDF export does not work** you may opt to submit an HTML-formatted output instead.

 Conversion of the notebook to different formats can be achieved in the web-interface via the menu `File / Download as / [Choose PDF via ...]`.